Vedika-Prashant-Chandratre/Color-Sync-Holy-Dip-Validation-System/README.md

 # Color-Sync Deterministic Visual Authentication (CDVA)

-Offline-first, scalable, deterministic visual validation system designed for high-density event entry (e.g., holy dip slot verification).
+A scalable, offline-first visual authentication system that enables synchronized, cryptographically generated dynamic signals across millions of devices without centralized real-time validation.

-This system allows 1 million+ users in the same time slot to generate an identical, time-synchronized dynamic visual signal — without real-time server validation.
+This project demonstrates how large crowds can be validated in under one second using deterministic time-based cryptographic signals instead of per-user QR scanning.

-## Overview
+## What This Project Does

-Instead of scanning individual QR codes, this system works as follows:
+Users book a time slot.

-All users in a specific slot generate the same dynamic visual pattern every second.
+Each device derives a cryptographic slot key.

-Police devices independently generate the same signal.
+Every second, the app generates a deterministic HMAC-based signal.

-If the crowd’s screen matches the officer’s device → entry allowed.
+The signal drives a full-screen animated visual pattern.

-Works fully offline after slot booking.
+All users in the same slot display identical visuals at the same second.

-No centralized validation at the gate.
+A verification device independently computes the same signal.

-No network dependency.
+If visuals match → entry allowed.

-< 1 second verification for entire batch.
+No live server validation required at the checkpoint.

-## Core Algorithm
+## Core Concept

-Each device generates a deterministic signal every second:
+The visual signal is generated using:

 slot_key = HKDF(daily_master_key, slot_id)